-If you’ve been selling a product online for at least 12 months and have made over $100,000 in revenue over the last year, with at least $8,000 in sales per month for the last three months, you will likely be eligible for funding from 8fig.
-For those in business for 6 months or more, you’re eligible if your average monthly revenue is at least $21,000.
+If you’ve been selling a product online for at least 12 months and have made over $100,000 in revenue over the last year, with an average of $8,000 in sales per month for the last three months, you will likely be eligible for funding from 8fig.

 The application process is quick and simple, and based entirely on your business’s performance.
 There is no credit check and 8fig does not take any equity in your business.